Saturday, September 21, 2019

 The CryptO'pinion?

+Usually, I would now mention all the things about a game that narks me.
+There are none.
+Yep, I never expected to say that to.
 I think it's easy to say that Arkanoid took the Breakout genre to a whole new level.
 This sequel is addictive and infuriating yet drags you back for more.
 It's everything I would hope for in an arcade conversion and is certainly one of the best.
-Overall, I rate Arkanoid II Revenge Of Doh as categorically outstanding!!
+I rate Arkanoid II Revenge of Doh as categorically outstanding!!

 Downloads are available for either floppy or using a spanky hard drive device.
 And, for those of us that are far too impatient, why not skip a level by hitting the S key during gameplay?
 All ya gotta do is hit the CAPS Lock key when the title screen is displayed and enter MAGENTA.
 Sweet!

-More random ATARI ST articles from the archives
+Random ATARI ST articles from the archives